Steven Feifke

-Steven Feifke (born June 21, 1991 in Lexington, Massachusetts) is an American jazz pianist, composer, orchestrator, and arranger.
+Steven Feifke (born June 21, 1991) is an American jazz pianist, composer, orchestrator, and arranger.
+In 2023, Feifke became the youngest musician to win The Grammy Award for Best Large Jazz Ensemble at The 65th Annual Grammy Awards.

 Early life and education

-Feifke attended Lexington High School and the New England Conservatory of Music Preparatory School.
+Feifke was born in Lexington, Massachusetts.
+He attended Lexington High School and the New England Conservatory of Music Preparatory School.
 He attended NYU where he received a degree in Jazz Studies and Economics.
 He obtained a Master of Music in Jazz Composition from the Manhattan School of Music.

 Musical career

 He has played with Chad Lefkowitz Brown, Steve Tyrell, Santino Fontana, Randy Brecker, Benny Benack III, Bryan Carter, and Alexa Tarantino.

 Feifke lectured on orchestration and harmony at Yale University.
 He developed a curriculum which integrated the American civil rights movement with jazz pedagogy for Arts Mid-Hudson.
 Feifke also served as a Guest Artist-in-Residence at Moravian College.
 Feifke serves on the faculty for The New School for Jazz and Contemporary Music and Berklee College of Music.

 Competitions

 Feifke is a Winner of the David Baker Prize of the Ravinia Music Festival, Second Place in the BMI Foundation Charlie Parker Jazz Composition Prize, and has twice been a semi-finalist in the Thelonious Monk Jazz Competition.